marcinjahn/technology-notebook/src/docs/dev-tools/sql-server/t-sql.md

 ::: tip Default
 If we just use the `JOIN` keyword in the query, the `INNER JOIN` will be used.

+If we use `LEFT/RIGHT JOIN`, the `LEFT/RIGHT OUTER JOIN` will be used.
 :::

 #### WHERE